-The Department of Microbiology and Cell Science currently offers three graduate degree programs:
+The Department of Microbiology and Cell Science currently offers two graduate degree programs:

-- PhD in Microbiology and Cell Science - Combined (4+1) MS/BS Degree Program in Microbiology and Cell Science - Online MS degree in Microbiology and Cell Science with concentration in Medical Microbiology and Biochemistry transferred to a doctoral program.
-Unless the previous Master's degree was earned at the University of Florida, the Master's work will not be counted in the program unless the department specifically petitions and acquires the approval of the Dean of the Graduate School and the College of Agricultural and Life Sciences.
+PhD in Microbiology and Cell Science

+Online MS degree in Microbiology and Cell Science with concentration in Medical Microbiology and Biochemistry transferred to a doctoral program.
+Unless the previous master's degree was earned at the University of Florida, the Master's work will not be counted in the program unless the department specifically petitions and acquires the approval of the Dean of the Graduate School and the College of Agricultural and Life Sciences.